John Colicos: Career

 Aside from his science-fiction roles, Colicos also appeared numerous times in episodic television from the 1960s onwards, including the portrayal of the villain on three episodes of Mission: Impossible.
 He appeared in four episodes of the CBC docu-drama The National Dream as the "railway general" William Cornelius Van Horne and appeared in seven episodes of Mannix.
-The last person shot and killed in the television series Gunsmoke (1955–1975) was Judge Flood, played by Colicos in episode 631, Hard Labor.
+The last person shot and killed in the television series Gunsmoke (1955–1975) was Judge Flood, played by Colicos in episode 631, "Hard Labor".

 Several years after his Battlestar Galactica tenure, Colicos again ventured into science fiction.
 In August and September 1981, he portrayed Mikkos Cassadine, a demented, power-mad businessman bent on freezing the world, on the ABC soap opera General Hospital.
 He was also the voice of the X-Men villain Apocalypse/En Sabah Nur (1993–1995) in the Fox Kids animated X-Men television series in the nineties, and twice played rogue alien Quinn in the first season (1988–1989) of War of the Worlds.

 In 1982 he ventured into educational TV with TVOntario's award-winning production of Prophecy with John Colicos.
 The writer/director, Dr. Robert Gardner, recalled his initial meeting with the actor: "I had seen him scores of times in movies and television and I was very nervous.
 In truth, though, he was a joy to work with.
 Once he sensed that you were prepared he was thoroughly professional.
 His presence in the ninety-minute production was the main reason it went on to win the prestigious Gold Medal at the Atlanta International Film Festival."

 He appeared in TV commercials during the 1990s for America's Best Contacts & Eyeglasses.
 Colicos' final acting appearance was his reprise of Count Baltar in the concept demonstration trailer Battlestar Galactica: The Second Coming, exhibited at many science fiction conventions in 1999.

 Personal life

-He married Mona McHenry in 1956 and they divorced in 1981.
-They had two sons, Nicholas (also an actor) and Edmund.
+Colicos wed Mona McHenry in 1956 and divorced in 1981.
+They had two sons, Nicolas (also an actor) and Edmund.
 Colicos died in Toronto on March 6, 2000, at the age of 71, after a series of heart attacks.